rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 **When manuscript material is received, the Accessioning Archivist will:**

 *	Create a basic accession record in ArchivesSpace.
-*	Assign the accession number, as well as complete any field for which they have information, according to the guidelines in the [Emory Libaries Accession Record Field Usage Guidelines](<https://emory.box.com/s/j5hijot3pyhgsmu7zpgr4txja5z4s5xg> "https://emory.box.com/s/j5hijot3pyhgsmu7zpgr4txja5z4s5xg").
+*	Assign the accession number, as well as complete any field for which they have information, according to the guidelines in the [Emory Libaries Accession Record Field Usage Guidelines](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/AccessionRecord_Field_Usage_Guidelines.docx?d=w0f6d77107ef745069dc384bcc79cd410&csf=1&web=1&e=E8SwOd> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/AccessionRecord_Field_Usage_Guidelines.docx?d=w0f6d77107ef745069dc384bcc79cd410&csf=1&web=1&e=E8SwOd").
 *	Document physical receipt of the material in an event record attached to the accession record.
 	*	Type is equal to "custody transfer"
 	*	The role of the selector linked as an agent is "curator"
-	*	Date of receipt can be found in the appropriate [Rose Acquisitions Log](<https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol> "https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol")
+	*	Date is the date the event record is created
 *	When deed or deed addendum is present and has been signed by the donor and counter-signed by the Director, document the agreement in an event record attached to the accession record.
 	*	Type is equal to "agreement signed"
 	*	The role of the donor or seller or signed the deed is linked as an agent with the label of "authorizer"
 	*	Date of signing can be found on the paperwork
 *	If portions of the same accession are being added to multiple collections:
 	*	In the disposition field of the basic information sub-record, describe the disposition of each portion; provide a brief description of the material and the title of the collection to which it is being added
-*	Add or update the status of the acquisition in the Accessioning Workflow Airtable base
+*	Add or update the status of the acquisition in the [Acquisitions & Accessioning Airtable base](<https://airtable.com/shrCBB24THckYDtOa> "https://airtable.com/shrCBB24THckYDtOa")
+*	Add the location of the material to the Pending tab in the [Master Shelf List](<https://emory.sharepoint.com/:x:/r/sites/BoxDeletedUsers14/Shared%20Documents/aczebla_emory_edu/MARBL_Master%20SHELF%20LIST/Master%20shelf%20list.xls?d=w5e47b298820e4ed493f614b98b20e8c1&csf=1&web=1&e=ULnYUi> "https://emory.sharepoint.com/:x:/r/sites/BoxDeletedUsers14/Shared%20Documents/aczebla_emory_edu/MARBL_Master%20SHELF%20LIST/Master%20shelf%20list.xls?d=w5e47b298820e4ed493f614b98b20e8c1&csf=1&web=1&e=ULnYUi").

 **At the time of accessioning, staff will:**

-*	Update and complete any fields in the accession record that the Accessioning Archivist could not complete during receipt, according to the [Emory Libraries Accession Record Field Usage Guidelines](<https://emory.box.com/s/j5hijot3pyhgsmu7zpgr4txja5z4s5xg> "https://emory.box.com/s/j5hijot3pyhgsmu7zpgr4txja5z4s5xg").
+*	Update and complete any fields in the accession record that the Accessioning Archivist could not complete during receipt, according to the [Emory Libraries Accession Record Field Usage Guidelines](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/AccessionRecord_Field_Usage_Guidelines.docx?d=w0f6d77107ef745069dc384bcc79cd410&csf=1&web=1&e=E8SwOd> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/AccessionRecord_Field_Usage_Guidelines.docx?d=w0f6d77107ef745069dc384bcc79cd410&csf=1&web=1&e=E8SwOd").
 *	Create an event record attached to the accession record to document that the collection has been accessioned
 	*	Type is equal to "accession"
 	*	The role of the staff member linked as an agent is "accessioner"
 	*	Date is the date the event record is created
-*	Spawn a resource record for new collections and complete the form according to the [Emory Libraries Resource Record Field Usage Guidelines](<https://emory.box.com/s/opcjwk8gxmwcnvt3n2q651t5c04wllun> "https://emory.box.com/s/opcjwk8gxmwcnvt3n2q651t5c04wllun") for stub resource records
+*	Spawn a resource record for new collections and complete the form according to the [Emory Libraries Resource Record Field Usage Guidelines](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/ResourceRecord_Field_Usage_Guidelines.docx?d=wb0edbbbcf08c4d40a773abe1d5a61fb4&csf=1&web=1&e=zT4xfE> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/ResourceRecord_Field_Usage_Guidelines.docx?d=wb0edbbbcf08c4d40a773abe1d5a61fb4&csf=1&web=1&e=zT4xfE") for stub resource records
-*	Tag the curator in a comment on the acquisitions paperwork on Box with the accession number and collection information
-*	Gather the original documentation, as well as print copies of other pieces of documentation from Box to add to or create the physical CL-2 file.
+*	Print any needed documentation from OneDrive using the external documents link in the accession record and combine with any physical documentation in hand to add to or create the physical CL-2 file.
 Write the accession number on the deed, if present, or on the invoice if there is no deed.
 *	Process the material at whichever level is deemed appropriate and create description according to the policies and procedures outlined in the Rose Library Collection Services Manual.
-*	Update the status of the acquisition in the Accessioning Workflow Airtable base
+*	Update the status of the acquisition in the [Acquisitions & Accessioning Airtable base](<https://airtable.com/shrCBB24THckYDtOa> "https://airtable.com/shrCBB24THckYDtOa").
+Changing the status to "Complete" will automatically send the curator an email.

 The below instructions explain how to make accession records from start to finish.
 However, please note that most staff will not be creating any records from scratch.
 Navigate to the part of the instructions applicable to your piece of the workflow.